bambschool/BAMB2026/Module 5/README.md

 # Module 5: Complex Motor Behavior

 Materials for Module 5 of [BAMB!
-2026](https://www.bambschool.org/), by Hieke Stein and Klaus Wimmer.
+2026](https://www.bambschool.org/), by Heike Stein and Klaus Wimmer.

 ## Tutorials